 Patrick Alston is an abstract painter whose practice focuses on gesture and materiality.
-Though abstract, Alston‘s work forms a reflection on on socio-politics, identity, language, and the psychology of color.
-His re-contextualized subjects, rich palette and complex compositions are energies, expressed through gestural mark making and the combination of highly diverse material.
+Though abstract, Alston‘s work forms a reflection on socio-politics, identity, language and the psychology of color.
+His re-contextualized subjects, and rich and complex compositions are expressed through gestural mark making and the combination of highly diverse material.

-The artist employs highly different materials including oil, acrylic and spray paint, raisin, canvas, farbic and/or plastic.
-Thereby, his technique forms a weaving together of different textures generating a fine interplay between tension and harmony and challenging the viewer to look (more) carefully.
+The artist employs highly different materials including oil, acrylic and spray paint, raisin, canvas, fabric and/or plastic.
+His technique forms a weaving together with different textures generating a fine interplay between tension and harmony, challenging the viewer to look (more) carefully.

 „Painting, specifically abstraction, can express emotions and feelings inexpressible by words or iconography.
 It is a language unto itself.
 A way in which I can express aspects of myself only understood by my core inner being.“

 Patrick Alston was born in 1991 in New York, NY, US.
 He grew up in the South Bronx and attended Wabash College in Crawfordsville, IN, studying Art and Psychology.
 He has had various solo and group exhibitions in New York and the US.
 Patrick Alston lives and works in New York.